What is a Child Trust Fund?

-An Junior Individual Savings Account (ISA) is a way to either save or investment money on behalf of a child under 18, which allows them to earn growth as interest on the savings, capital growth or dividend payments without incurring a tax liability.
+A Junior Individual Savings Account (ISA) is a way to either save or invest money on behalf of a child under 18, which allows them to earn growth as interest on the savings, capital growth, or dividend payments without incurring a tax liability.

 There are 2 types of Junior ISA: A Junior Cash ISA or a Junior Stocks & Shares ISA, and your child can have one or both types.
 While the money held in the ISA belongs to the child, both parents or guardians with parental responsibility can open and manage the account.